is a growing national movement that supports environmentally sound ways of returning the body to the Earth in a natural, simple and dignified way.

 GBAM Autumn Gathering

-We come together on the grounds of a dedicated green burial cemetery, something GBAM has worked towards since 2015.
+We met at Serenity Ridge, a dedicated Green Burial cemetery in Maryland – something GBAM has worked towards since 2015.

 2023 SPEAKER SERIES